 - Julian Trummer Leipfinger Bader (DE)

-On the morning of Friday, September 15th, a set of parallel half-day workshops focused on ideation, co-creation, and skill-building will be available for symposium attendees, in particular for Master's and PhD students, as well as participants from the industries.
-To attend these workshops, simply select up to two workshops based on your preference during registration for the symposium.
+A set of parallel half-day workshops focused on ideation, co-creation, and skill-building will be available for symposium attendees, in particular for Master's and PhD students, as well as participants from the industries in the morning of Friday, September 15.
+Participants can sign up for the workshops during registration.

 Workshop #1 Computational structural design supported by machine learningIn this workshop, participants will explore the intersection of computational design and machine learning (ML) to generate equilibrated structures.
 Workshop lead: Lazlo Bleker, Thomas Wortmann, Karla Saldaña Ochoa, Max Zorn, Zifeng Guo, Pierluigi D'Acunto